swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

     _ byteOrder: ByteOrder
   ) where T: ConvertibleToBytes & BitwiseCopyable & FixedWidthInteger

-  /// Stores a value's bytes repeatedly into this span's memory.
+  /// Stores the given value's bytes repeatedly into this span's memory.
   ///
   /// There must be at least `count * MemoryLayout<T>.stride` bytes
   /// available in the span.